The most successful runners listen to their bodies. Do you?

 In my work I am fortunate to talk to a lot of world-class runners about how they train and prepare to compete at the highest level.
 One thing I’ve noticed is that the mind-body connection is especially strong in most elite runners.
 We’re used to thinking of superior running genes as being the factor that distinguishes the world’s best runners from the rest of us.
 But I’m convinced that this highly developed mind-body connection is just as important.
 It allows them to learn more and learn faster from their bodies and then apply what they learn to their training and preparation in ways that maximize their improvement.

-I recently completed a book that summarizes what I’ve learned about mind-body running from the world’s best runners.
-Following are six of their mind-body running methods that can benefit runners at any level, including you.
+Following are six mind-body running methods that can benefit runners at any level, including you.

 Your body knows what it is capable of.
 Through training, your body learns and continually relearns its performance limits as your fitness improves.
 It communicates this knowledge to the mind in the form of feelings of confidence (and lack thereof) in relation to the goals you’ve set.
 When you feel you are ready to set a PR, you are.